Moon1705/organization_data_network_applications/README.md

 The project creates a web-server nginx, CGI gunicorn and project on the Python3.

 # Work

+**Warming!
+Start Hardware virtualization and see that port 80 and 8000 is free**

 Install docker on terminal Linux (Debian):
 ```sh
 $ sudo apt install docker